thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 This is how interpolation is done under the hood.
 Not less, not more.
 But there are things you may be unfamiliar with like `call` or `String.prototype.replace`.

-Beforehand, three essential things are declared:
+Three essential things are done before calling `transformPhrase`:

-1. We require the `has` package which is a shortcut for `Object.prototype.hasOwnProperty.call`
+- We **require** the `has` package which is a shortcut for `Object.prototype.hasOwnProperty.call`.
-2. We cache the `String.prototype.replace` method.
+- We **cache** the `String.prototype.replace` method.
-3. We create the `defaultRegexToken` that will be used to match the generic words in our sentences.
+- We create the `defaultRegexToken` that will be used to match the generic words in our phrases.
 Basically, this regex means _"match anything that is included inside `%{}`"_.
 Note that this regular expression is **lazy** (`.*?`) instead of **greedy** (`.*`).
+In other words, it means this regexp will capture the smallest group possible.

 That being said, we can learn how `transformPhrase` behaves.

 It takes four parameters: `phrase`, `substitutions`, `locale` and `tokenRegex`.
-We're mostly interested in `phrase` and `tokenRegex` for now as the other parameters are needed for pluralization.
+We're mostly interested in `phrase`, `substitutions`, `tokenRegex` for now as `locale` is needed for pluralization.
 Then, we assign to `interpolationRegex` the regex that will be used for the replacements.
-It can be a custom regex (remember the custom interpolation option in the recap?) or the `defaultTokenRegex` explained above.
+It can be a custom regex (remember the custom interpolation option in the recap or the mysterious `tokenRegex` in the constructor?) or the `defaultTokenRegex` explained above.

+Beforehand, we assign to `options` the value of `substitutions`.
+The `typeof` check is done for pluralization.
+You don't have to care about it for now.

 Then, we actually replace the phrase using the regular expression.
-As `replace` is cached, we need to use the `call` method to specify on which string we want to invoke the `replace` function, that is to say, `result`.
-If that really bothers you, it's the same as:
+As the `replace` function is cached, we need to use the `call` method to specify on which string we want to invoke the `replace` function, that is to say, `result`.
+If using `call` confuses you, it's the same as:

 ```js
 result = result.replace(interpolationRegex, function(expression, argument) {